 Clayton Timbrell & Company is a San Francisco based General Contracting firm focusing on construction and renovation of distinct single family residences and condominiums.
 Our work is driven by a desire to build lasting homes, and we strive to implement enduring construction methods throughout our process.
 We believe that well implemented construction paired with quality design are the responsible approach to the home renovation process.
 Clayton Timbrell & Company has worked with recognized San Francisco architects and designers including The Wiseman Group, Butler Armsden Architects, Sutro Architects, Aleck Wilson Architects and Matthew Leverone Design.
 We embrace the relationships we develop with our clients and the design professionals on our projects, and we are readily available to be engaged in the project dialogue.

-Juan joined Clayton Timbrell & Company in 2005 and is the company’s longest-tenured employee.
-He’s familiar with most all projects and clients, both current and former, and his workdays are dedicated to client services and handling delicate projects.
-Additionally, Juan recently remodeled a section of a client’s Presidio Heights condo and provided day-to-day supervision on a small renovation in Timber Cove along the northern California coast.
-Juan enjoys traveling and is especially interested in projects located near notable surf breaks.
+Juan is Clayton Timbrell & Company’s longest tenured employee, having joined the company in 2005.
+Juan knows all of Clayton Timbrell & Company’s projects and clients, both current and former, many of whom can identify him by his gourd of Argentinian Yerba Mate tea.
+His workdays are dedicated to client services, including callbacks and delicate projects.
+Juan recently remodeled a bathroom in a client’s Presidio Heights condo and has provided the day-to-day supervision of tradespeople on a small renovation in Timber Cove along the northern California coast.
+Juan enjoys traveling, and is particularly interested in projects near notable

 Mike came to Clayton Timbrell & Company after nearly a decade of work at reputable, highly successful San Francisco Residential General Contracting firm, and brings with him not only his strong background and skillset, but also many resources and relationships.
 Mike grew up in San Francisco’s Sunset District, and still resides in San Francisco, in close proximity to many of the company’s projects.
 Mike is a strong communicator, organizer, and focused superintendent.